a turntable drive has the task of turning the record with utmost constancy of speed. Add to this immunity against internal and external disturbances.

 The electrical parameters are similar to those of MMs, whereby for example Ortofon VMS are typically located towards the upper end of the impedance values range (2M Red 630mH-1,2kOhm, 5 mV), while Grado pickups present significantly lower inductance values (Prestige 45mH, 475Ohm, 5 mV).
 This allows for significantly increased electrical bandwidth limits beyond 20kHz.

 - Moving Coil, MC-pickups utilize a inverted generator system.
 Here tiny coils are mounted on the cantilever and vibrate in the air gap of a powerful magnet.
 The number of turns of the coils must be small in the interest of low mass.
 It follows that the devices are not only low impedance, but also supply signal voltages lower by a factor of 10-20.

-The electrical parameters fall in the range of several dozens µH and less than 100Ohm, at Signal voltages in the range from 0.15 to 0.5mV.
-The low impedance allows electrical bandwidth limits to
+The electrical parameters fall in the range of several dozens µH and less than 100Ohm, at signal voltages in the range from 0.15 to 0.5mV.
+The low impedance allows electrical bandwidth limits up

 A disadvantage is that the stylus assemblies typically can´t be exchanged, but are mounted fixed.

 In a sense a Phono stage belongs into the category of preamplifiers.